 Composition scheme for service providers

 Registered persons providing goods or services or both up to an annual aggregate turnover of Rs.
-50 lakhs can opt for composition scheme on or after the 1st day of April in any financial year.
+50 lakhs can opt for the composition scheme on or after the 1st day of April in any financial year.

 In order to determine eligibility under the scheme